reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 A stream is a sequence of elements on which we can perform different kinds of sequential and parallel operations.
 The Stream API was introduced in Java 8 and is used to process collections of objects.
 Unlike collections, a Java stream is not a data structure instead it takes input from Collections, Arrays, or I/O channels (like files).

-The operations in a stream use internal iteration when processing elements of a stream so we can get rid of verbose constructs like `while`, `for` and `forEach` loops while operating on multi-valued data structures (like arrays and collections) from our program code.
+The operations in a stream use internal iteration for processing the elements of a stream.
+This capability helps us to get rid of verbose constructs like `while`, `for`, and `forEach` loops while operating on multi-valued data structures (like arrays and collections) from our program code.

-In this post, we will look at the different Stream classes along with the various types of operations which we can perform on Java Streams.
+In this post, we will work with the different classes and interfaces of the Java Stream API and understand the usage of the various types of operations that we can perform on Java Streams.

 {{% github "https://github.com/thombergs/code-examples/tree/master/java/streams" %}}

-## Java Stream Classes
+## Creating a Stream from a Source
 The `java.util.stream` package contains the interfaces and classes to support functional-style operations on streams of elements.
-In addition to the `Stream` interface, which is a stream of object references, there are primitive specializations: `IntStream` for a stream of elements of type: `Int`, `LongStream` for a stream of elements of type: `Long`, and `DoubleStream` for a stream of elements of type: `Double`.
+In addition to the `Stream` interface, which is a stream of object references, there are primitive specializations like `IntStream`, `LongStream`, and `DoubleStream`.

-## Creating a Stream from a Source

-We can obtain Streams in several ways from different types of data sources:
+We can obtain streams in several ways from different types of data sources:

 ### Obtaining Stream From an Array
 We can obtain a stream from an array using the `stream()` method of the `Arrays` class: